Paper airplane icon

 • Swimming Pool!

-• Super social environment (not a party hostel)
+• Nice social environment

 • Has a kitchen